MONTERREY, Mexico--(BUSINESS WIRE)--

-This press release contains forward-looking statements and information that are necessarily subject to risks, uncertainties and assumptions.
-Many factors could cause the actual results, performance or achievements of CEMEX, including the objectives under the “A Stronger CEMEX” plan, to be materially different from those expressed or implied in this release, including, among others, changes in general economic, political, governmental and business conditions globally and in the countries in which CEMEX does business, changes in interest rates, changes in inflation rates, changes in exchange rates, the level of construction generally, changes in cement demand and prices, changes in raw material and energy prices, changes in business strategy and various other factors.
+This press release contains forward-looking statements and information that are necessarily subject to risks, uncertainties, and assumptions.
+Many factors could cause the actual results, performance, or achievements of CEMEX or the transaction herein described to be materially different from those expressed or implied in this release, including not satisfying all closing conditions required to close this divestment.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described herein.
 CEMEX assumes no obligation to update or correct the information contained in this press release.
-Readers are urged to read this press release and carefully consider the risks, uncertainties and other factors that affect CEMEX’s business.
-The information contained in this press release is subject to change without notice, and CEMEX is not obligated to publicly update or revise forward-looking statements.
-Readers should review future reports filed by CEMEX with the U.S. Securities and Exchange Commission.
+CEMEX is not responsible for the content of any third-party website or webpage referenced to or accessible through this press release.

 Operating EBITDA is defined as operating income plus depreciation and operating amortization.
 Free Cash Flow is defined as Operating EBITDA minus net interest expense, maintenance and expansion capital expenditures, change in working capital, taxes paid, and other cash items (net other expenses less proceeds from the disposal of obsolete and/or substantially depleted operating fixed assets that are no longer in operation).
 Net debt is defined as total debt minus the fair value of cross-currency swaps associated with debt minus cash and cash equivalents.
 The Consolidated Funded Debt to Operating EBITDA ratio is calculated by dividing Consolidated Funded Debt at the end of the quarter by Operating EBITDA for the last twelve months.
 All of the above items are presented under the guidance of International Financial Reporting Standards as issued by the International Accounting Standards Board.
 Operating EBITDA and Free Cash Flow (as defined above) are presented herein because CEMEX believes that they are widely accepted as financial indicators of CEMEX's ability to internally fund capital expenditures and service or incur debt.
 Operating EBITDA and Free Cash Flow should not be considered as indicators of CEMEX's financial performance, as alternatives to cash flow, as measures of liquidity or as being comparable to other similarly titled measures of other companies.